 Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No impact

 Mit igation:

 No ne.

 d.
 Be located on a site which is included on a list of hazardous materials sites compiled pursuant to Government Code Section 65962.5 and, as a result, would it create a significant hazard to the public or the environment? o √

 Re sponse:

-dis sol California Government Code Section 65962.5 requires various State agencies to compile a list of hazardous waste disposal facilities, unauthorized releases from underground storage tanks, contaminated drinking water wells, and solid waste facilities from which there is known migration of hazardous waste and submit such information to the Secretary for Environmental Protection on an annual basis, at a minimum.
+dis sol lifornia Government Code Section 65962.5 require posal facilities, unauthorized releases from undergid waste facilities from which there is known migracretary for Environmental Protection on an annual round storag ation of hazar e tanks, contamina rdous waste and su ted drinking w ater wells, and

 Are site the The proposed Ordinance applies to properties zoned for single-family land use and are designated as Hillside Area.
 It is unlikely that single-family residential properties contain hazardous materials; however, for future project sites suspected of contamination the property owner and/or applicant will be required to submit a soils report for the property that either states that the site does not contain hazardous materials or, if hazardous materials are present, remediation measures developed for the project site prior to issuance of building permits.

 Mit igation:

 No ne.

 e.
 For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project result in a safety hazard for people residing or working in the project area?
 V

 Re sponse:

-Ho e proposed Ordinance may apply to some sing wever, the provisions will neither result in an increa plic airports nor result in an increased safety hazard ase in constru ction of single-fami ly homes adja cent to existing
+Ho The proposed Ordinance may apply to some single-family neighborhoods within two miles of local airports.
+However, the provisions will neither result in an increase in construction of single-family homes adjacent to existing public airports nor result in an increased safety hazard for people residing or working in these areas.

 Mit igation:

 No ne.

 f.
 For a project within the vicinity of a private airstrip, would the project result in a safety hazard for the people residing or working in the area? . ✓